Harcourt Potter

 Marketing Director/VP/Vice President

-Summary: Marketing- and sales-oriented manager with experience
+Summary: Marketing- and sales-oriented executive with experience

 in all facets of business management, including: